DefinedLearning/policies/privacypolicy.md

 ### 4. Links to Other Websites

 The Defined STEM Service and our email communications may contain links to other websites or services.
-These other websites and services are not under R3 Collaboratives’ control, and such links do not constitute an endorsement by Defined Learning of those other websites.
+These other websites and services are not under Defined Learning’s control, and such links do not constitute an endorsement by Defined Learning of those other websites.
 The privacy and security practices of websites linked to or from the Service are not covered by this Privacy Policy, and Defined Learning is not responsible for the privacy or security practices or the content of such websites.
 Moreover, Defined Learning is not responsible for any third party links which may be provided in User Submissions by our Users.
 We encourage you to learn about the privacy practices of any third party website or service before providing them with personal information.

 ### 5. Our Security and Data Storage Practices